Bids approved for work on Oxford’s Meeting House

 Selectman Dana Dillingham agreed that while it is Oxford’s dam, he would value other stakeholders’ constructive input about maintaining it.
 “But I do not care for the compact example” that the committee saw,” Dillingham added.

-Board Vice Chairwoman Samantha Hewey said it is in the best interest of Oxford taxpayers to collaborate with other communities and she was open to discussion with other towns about the dam.
+Board Vice Chairwoman Samantha Hewey said it is in the best interest of Oxford taxpayers to collaborate with other communities and she was open to discussion with the towns about the dam.

 Dillingham requested that the agenda state each town be provided a set amount of time to make a presentation on its position and ideas on how to move forward in a collaborative process.